paranerd/node-chat/README.md

 npm install mongoose
 ```

-With mongoose you create a model that acts as a middleman between your application and the database.
-It adds a layer of abstraction so that you don't have to deal with database-queries throughout your entire code.
+Mongoose uses so-called models that act as middlemen between the application and the database.
+It adds a layer of abstraction so that we don't have to deal with database-queries throughout your entire code.
 Instead we choose the object-oriented-approach of using models and methods to make the code much more readable and maintainable.

 First we need a connection to the Mongo-database.
 We establish that in `config/database.js`
 ```js